ruoso/raycaster-game/README.md

 ### gameloader

-This will hold the implementation of logic to load and store game level data into json.
+This holds the implementation of logic to load game level data from json.

+### toy2-load-json

+This is a simple executable that exercises the loading of a game level from json.

 ### math